top of page

 Garden for Wildlife

-Make sure your home garden or community garden is good habitat for wildlife.
-There are several wildlife certification programs out there, as well as programs at our local nature centers and arboretums, but you can start with the resources from the Penn State Extension, and of course check out A Child's Inspiration: Wildlife Discovery Garden.
+Ensure your home or community garden is a suitable habitat for wildlife.
+There are several wildlife certification programs out there, as well as programs at our local nature centers and arboretums.
+Still, you can start with the resources from the Penn State Extension and, of course, check out A Child's Inspiration: Wildlife Discovery Garden and Ecostead.

 Prevent Bird Window Collisions

-About 600 million North American birds die from smacking into windows every year, and most of those are residential windows.
-The American Bird Conservancy has lots of resources about how to make your windows safer for birds.
-Also check out Bird Safe Philly, which works to make Philly buildings safer for birds.
+About 600 million North American birds die from smacking into windows yearly, most of which are residential windows.
+The American Bird Conservancy has many resources about making your windows safer for birds.
+Also, check out Bird Safe Philly, which works to make Philly buildings safer for birds.

 Keep Cats Inside

-House cats kill more than a billion birds each year, as well as even more reptiles, amphibians, and small mammals.
-You can make a difference by keeping your cat inside, or by keeping it on a leash outside.
-Also be sure not to feed stray cats.
-Learn more from the American Bird Conservancy
+House cats kill over a billion birds and even more reptiles, amphibians, and small mammals yearly.
+You can make a difference by keeping your cat inside or on a leash outside.
+Also, be sure not to feed stray cats.
+Learn more from the American Bird Conservancy.

 Manage Rodents without Poisons

 Commonly used rodenticides, particularly chemicals that cause internal bleeding (anticoagulants), also kill wildlife.
-Rodents that eat poison bait can themselves be eaten by birds of prey, foxes and coyotes, and other predators.
+Birds of prey, foxes, coyotes, and other predators can eat rodents that eat poison bait.
 Those predators are then poisoned by the chemicals in their rodent prey.
-If you need to control rodent populations, make sure that you and any contractors you hire avoid these rodenticides.
-Learn more at the Safe Rodent Control Resource Center
+If you need to control rodent populations, ensure you and any contractors you hire avoid these rodenticides.
+Learn more at the Safe Rodent Control Resource Center.